 - To help keep comfort and ease in the shoulders and neck, avoid using the arms too much, such as throwing snow too far or shoveling too close to the ground.
 Instead, maintain smooth shoveling movements and keep arms close to the body.

-Snow removal does not have to be a difficult experience.
-We are happy to provide efficient snow removal in Philadelphia and the surrounding area so that you can focus your energy on running your business, no matter the weather conditions outside!
-If you are looking for reliable snow removal services for businesses, DMC Commercial Snow Management is here to help.
+Snow management does not have to be a difficult experience.
+We are happy to provide efficient snow management in Philadelphia and the surrounding area so that you can focus your energy on running your business, no matter the weather conditions outside!
+If you are looking for reliable snow management services for businesses, DMC Commercial Snow Management is here to help.
 Reach out to our team today, and be prepared for the first snowfall of the season.